Kalmyk Oirat: Modern Cyrillic alphabet

 In the second half of the 1930s, the USSR began the process of translating scripts into Cyrillic.
 The Latin script was in turn replaced by another Cyrillic script in 1938.
 Initially, the Kalmyk Cyrillic alphabet included all the letters of the Russian alphabet, as well as Ä ä, Гъ гъ, Дж дж, Нъ нъ, Ö ö, Ӱ ӱ.
 In 1941, the alphabet was reformed again - the outline of additional letters was changed.
 However, due to the deportation of the Kalmyks that followed soon, the transition to a new version of the alphabet was carried out only after their rehabilitation - in the late 1950s.
 These script reforms effectively disrupted the Oirat literary tradition.

 The modern Cyrillic alphabet used for the Kalmyk language is as follows:

 Since the Tatar alphabet is identical to the Kalmyk alphabet (both featuring the same additional letters to the Russian one), Kalmyks using Windows use Tatar keyboard layouts to type Kalmyk.
 Kalmyk-specific keyboard layouts, however, are available on Android and Linux systems.

+Romanization system

+The modern romanization system of the Cyrillic alphabet used for the Kalmyk language is as follows: